 Whether your house is old or new, you're likely at some point to do major repairs or remodeling.
-That might involve paying a contractor a large sum of money upfront, including payment for supplies, with the understanding that you'd pay any remaining amount when the job was complete.
+That might involve paying a contractor a large sum of money upfront, including payment for supplies, with the understanding that you'd pay any remaining amount when the job is complete.

 As a second step, assuming you do not want to hire an attorney, try writing a letter to the contractor.
 Clearly set forth what was promised (quoting the contract, if a written contract exists) and explain what is actually occurring.
 Is the work three months behind schedule?
-Did the contractor install maroon tiles instead of blue tiles?
+Did the contractor install maroon tiles instead of blue?

 Sometimes, a written statement outlining your concerns can get more traction than a conversation.
 This is particularly true if you include a line at the end of your letter stating that you reserve all your legal rights and remedies.

-If the above avenues still get you nowhere, you might need to sue the contractor to truly get some attention.
+If the above avenues get you nowhere, you might need to sue the contractor to truly get some attention.
 Small claims court might or might not be the appropriate venue.
 They typically have limited jurisdiction, meaning that the judges' hands are somewhat tied regarding what they can do for you.

 For starters, small claims courts usually can only award money damages.
 This means that the judge cannot, for example, order that your contractor actually complete the work on your house.
 For this type of order, which is sometimes referred to as "equitable relief," you would need to file your lawsuit in a general trial court.

 What's more, small claims courts usually have a monetary limit on damage awards: for example, no more than $5,000.
 This means that you cannot sue for an amount more than the limit set by your state.

 Broadly speaking, a person should not file a lawsuit in small claims court unless it's an absolute must.
 As a practical matter, the work on your home will no doubt come to a halt pending the court hearing and decision.